-AUTOMATIC METER READING ("AMR") TECHNOLOGY - the technology of automatically collecting consumption, diagnostic, and status data from water meter devices and transferring that data to a central database for billing, troubleshooting, and analyzing.
-All provisions of this Chapter that reference "water meters" or "meters" shall apply equally where AMR technology has been or will be installed. [added 2/14/12, LL2-2012]
+AUTOMATIC METER READING ("AMR") TECHNOLOGY - The technology of automatically collecting consumption, diagnostic, and status data from water meter devices and transferring that data to a central database for billing, troubleshooting, and analyzing.
+All provisions of this Chapter that reference "water meters" or "meters" shall apply equally where AMR Technology has been or will be installed, except for references to "manual meters".
+[Amended by LL 7-2023, 8/22/2023]